Roger Wethered: Golfer

 Wethered narrowly lost The Open Championship to Jock Hutchison in the 1921 edition of the tournament.
 Had he won the competition he would have been the last British amateur to do so.
 No British amateur had come so close since Harold Hilton won the 1897 Open Championship.
 He followed this achievement with further successes: his driving began to improve and he won his first Amateur Championship in 1923 at Deal, Kent.
 This was the peak of his sporting career.
 He continued to earn the respect of his peers for his modest demeanour.

 A runner up in the Amateur Championship twice (1928 and 1930), Wethered won the President's Putter five times.
 Furthermore, he was capped by England numerous times in competition against Scotland and in the Walker Cup against the United States, emerging victorious with regularity.
 In singles competition he beat all-comers, losing only to American golfer Bobby Jones.
 He continued to be involved in golf, however, working with the committee at The Royal and Ancient Golf Club of St Andrews.
 He was elected captain of the club in 1939 and finally took office in 1946.
 He was successful as an investor and upon his retirement he returned to the golf courses to play out his remaining days.
 At the age of 74 he scored a remarkable round of 74 at the Royal Wimbledon Golf Club.
 He died at his home at Garnet House, Wimbledon.

-Later life

 Wethered's golfing abilities had begun to wane by the 1930s and his focus turned to his career as a stockbroker in London.

+Personal life

-He was married twice, but was childless.
+Wethered was married twice, but was childless.
 His first wife was Elizabeth, daughter of Lord Charles Cavendish-Bentinck (1868–1956), marriage dissolved in 1954.
 His second wife was Marjorie Stratford, whom he married in 1957.